 Do your research.
 People tend to earn points first and then ask questions later.
 This means they don’t know how long it will take to earn the points, and hence do not align their efforts to get their required points.
 Secondly, it’s important to remember that each rewards programme is different.
 Plan ahead and decide where you want to go and what credit card you will use when you want to convert your points with an airline partner.
 If you don’t have a set destination in mind, choose a credit card that gives you flexibility with how you use your reward points.

-What is the best way to use points?
+What is the best way to use frequent flyer points?

 One way is financial.
 The best value is to earn points at a low cost to yourself, and then use them for something of high value.
 In my opinion, the best way to use points is for a full-redemption business-class flight.
 The other way is based on experiences.
 My opinion is that travel is the best experience in the world, and points enable more of it.